 If you work in these areas and are eligible within our funding priorities and restrictions, please consider applying.

-- Arts and education initiatives
+- Arts initiatives

 - Oregon frontline nonprofits across all sectors

 - Frontline services